BeyondTheClouds/enoslib/README.rst

   run your experiment on different environments (locally with Vagrant, Grid'5000, Chameleon and more)
-- **Reusable software provisioning**: In order to configure your nodes, EnOSlib exposes different APIs with different level of expressivity
+- **Reusable software provisioning**: In order to configure your nodes, EnOSlib exposes different APIs with different level of expressivity.
+  For instance EnOSlib's modules let you run remote atomic actions safely on remote hosts while EnOSlib's services can deploy complex software stacks with few lines of code.
 - **Reusable experiment facilities**: Tasks help you to organize your experimentation workflow.